PricelessToolkit/ESPBell-MAX/README.md

 </details>

 > [!WARNING]
-> If there is current leakage between contacts 1 and 2 see "doorbell diagram" ESPBell-Max will not work properly "The current flow may be due to the installed light in the doorbell button"
+> If there is current leakage between contacts 1 and 2 see "doorbell diagram" ESPBell-Max will not work properly "The current flow may be due to the installed light in the doorbell button which can trigger ESPBell-MAX early"

 ## Arduino IDE Configuration
 ### Used Arduino Libraries